sadachi79/PzDom/README.md

 Re(s) is an indicator related to a covariance of the denoted data, and 0 < Re(s) < 1 means the population is decreasing, while 1 < Re(s) < 2 means increasing, within the category of Gaussian fluctutation.
 Re(s) = 1 is a neutral situation.
 Re(s) > 2 means an explosive increase/decrease of population.
 Further information is available in arXiv:1603.00959v8 [q-bio.PE].

 "expected sums" is an expected further increase from the particular time point utilized for a calculation.
-It is caclculable by (∑N)*Im(s)^(-"Number of data groups"), where ∑N is a sum of all the population numbers at a particular time point.
+It is caclculable by (∑N)*Im(s)^(1/"Number of data groups"), where ∑N is a sum of all the population numbers at a particular time point.
 Further information is available in arXiv:1603.00959v8 [q-bio.PE].

 Re(v) is in non-Archimedean sense, larger values mean potentials for the increase in population; smaller values vice versa.
 Further information is available in https://doi.org/10.1101/780882.
 Please also refer https://doi.org/10.1371/journal.pone.0179180.